sst/guide/_chapters/frontend-workflow.md

 $ git push
 ```

-This will create a new deployment and we are done.
+This will create a new deployment to live!
 Let's wrap up the guide next.